 And people will either ask to be deleted or to be injected into a false world with both desires and the ability to win.
 The protectors, who are really just a few of us on duty keeping the whole thing going, will indulge them because it’s a sad job to watch 58 trillion people mope around aimlessly all day.
 They’d rather see them happy chasing romance and defeating evil foes with swords and magic.
 Especially since it’s all just simulated.

-That might be the future of human happiness.in a way that doesn’t hurt anyone.
+That could very well be the future of human happiness.

 - There are people who can be happy with very little.
 Just by harnessing the inner peace available to all of us.
 Monks, for example.
 And anyone who is really proficient at mediation.
 But that’s a hack, in my opinion.
 It’s no common and not part of this equation.